Appointment scheduling model in healthcare using clustering algorithms: Conclusion

 \section{Conclusion}

-In this paper, we use K-means clustering and agglomerative hierarchical clustering methods to group outpatients into two classes of high and low priorities.
-Wrapper algorithm is used to find the best feature of data set to be used in training the clustering pattern.
-Silhouette coefficient is used to compared the accuracy of these two clustering methods, and as it is shown K-means clustering has a higher accuracy than agglomerative hierarchical clustering method.
-Therefore, K-means clustering method can be used to build a pattern and predict the priority classes of outpatients.
-Then, the scheduling model is utilized to schedule outpatients.
-The scheduling procedure is modeled as a MDP, and fluid approximation is used to solve that.
-The model tries to offer the closest appointments to higher priority outpatients.Based on the results of the MDP, we propose a benchmark policy for scheduling multiple classes of outpatients.
+In this paper, we use K-means clustering, agglomerative hierarchical clustering, DBSCAN, and OPTICS to categorize outpatients into high and low priority classes.
+The wrapper algorithm is used to find the best feature of the data set to be used in training the clustering pattern.
+The accuracy of the clustering methods is compared using the Silhouette coefficient, revealing that DBSCAN clustering exhibits higher accuracy than other methods.
+Consequently, the DBSCAN method is recommended for constructing a pattern and predicting the priority classes of outpatients.
+Subsequently, the outpatient scheduling model is applied for appointment scheduling.
+The scheduling process is formulated as a Markov Decision Process (MDP), and a fluid approximation is employed for solving it.
+The model aims to provide the most immediate appointments for higher-priority outpatients.
+Building on the outcomes of the MDP, we introduce a benchmark policy for efficiently scheduling multiple classes of outpatients.
 We used \cite{alizadehsani2013data} data set and applied our scheduling procedure.